 - How are your prices compared to your competition?
 Sure enough, your competition is not your focus.
 However, you still want to be on the playing field when it comes to giving housekeeping estimates.

 - Have you considered all the additional cleaning material needed to perform all cleaning tasks you were shown?
 All degreasers, various scrub pads, step ladders, extending dusters, the number of flat mops needed, knee pads, mold removing solution, specialty wood polish/ restorer, and rust, lime and calcium remover.
-Whoo!
+Phew!

 Whatever types of professional house cleaning supplies you need, be sure to purchase before your scheduled cleaning day.